Why Diverse Books Matter

-‘The Amazing Zoe’ series answers the urgent call for more diversity in children’s literature.
-The content and illustrations appropriately demonstrate harmonious multiculturalism, more of the way in which we wish to see the world.
-The poignant storylines consist of educational opportunities for ages 3-9 yrs.
-The stories uniquely delve into everyday ‘real-life’ topics such as hygiene, health & safety, friendship, nature and various social issues.
+‘The Amazing Zoe’ series answers the urgent call for more diversity in children’s literature, namely children’s Canadian literature.
+The Amazing Zoe seeks to elevate the voices of children who have been traditionally marginalized, while offering an opportunity for cultural exchange.
+Each story’s illustrations appropriately demonstrate equitable multiculturalism with the vision of fostering diverse and compassionate leaders of tomorrow; more of the way in which we wish to see the world.
+The poignant storylines consist of educational opportunities for boys and girls ages 0-9+ yrs.
+The stories uniquely delve into everyday ‘real-life’ topics such as hygiene, health & safety, friendship, nature and various social issues, to humanize the experiences of children of colour.
 After reading any book from this series, you and your child(ren) will enjoy insightful, thought-provoking conversations that are perfect for the classroom or family time at home.

 I’m excited to offer fun and interactive virtual author visits for groups of 10, or more to share The Amazing Zoe stories.
 Stop by the ‘Author Visits’ page to learn more.